Alternative Strategies for Discussion Boards

 Another strategy for a research challenge is to ask students to select a topic and conduct some initial research.
 Then, ask them to post their findings as an “expert” and answer follow-up questions from other students.

-Students are asked to respond to peers with whom they have identified connections with based on the show-and-tell item.
-For example, a student who shares a photo of a family vacation to Colorado could have other students who have traveled there share about their experience.
+Students are asked to respond to peers with whom they have identified connections based on the show-and-tell item.
+For example, a student who shares a photo of a family vacation to Colorado could have other students who have traveled there share about their experiences.

 In this fun discussion prompt, students are asked to post to a discussion via text, video, or audio clip describing three facts about themselves or about a concept in the course.
 Two of those facts are true.
 One of those facts is a lie.

-Other students respond to the original poster guessing which fact is a lie based on context clues or their own research.
+Other students guess which fact is a lie based on context clues or their own research.

 For any discussion type, consider amplifying the experience with audio or video content.
 Rather than just communicating through writing, students can record themselves and post to a discussion in order to work on oral skills.
-This, combined with an authentic task, can help make the assignment practical and meaningful.
+Combined with an authentic task, this can help make the assignment practical and meaningful.
 For example, students could post a video response focused on:

 • A small speech